 The employer provides a transit or vanpool subsidy to cover or reduce the employee's monthly transit or vanpool costs.

 The amount provided is to cover the total cost of the commute up to an inflation adjusted maximum.
 Click here to view the current maximum amount.

-However, an employer may choose to offer a higher subsidy amount on a voluntary basis.
+However, an employer may choose to offer a higher subsidy amount on a voluntary basis to offset transit or vanpool costs in the area.